GWarrenn/gwarrenn.github.io/_posts/2020-01-17-Sport-or-Not.md

 Before we look at other demographics tested, we should also talk about views towards sports in general by gender.
 The survey also asked sports watching behaviors and favorability towards PE/Gym class, which turned out to be influenced by gender, so we need to examine the relationship before we talk about the other demographics by themselves.

 Views towards PE/Gym class by gender are nearly a mirror image.
 Just under half of women who took the survey were strongly unfavorable towards P.E./Gym class when they were in school, compared to only 5.6% of men.
 Overall men were net favorable towards PE, while women were strongly net unfavorable towards PE.
 At first glance it might be a reflex to chalk this difference entirely up to gender.
 However, the survey also asked two questions that allowed respondents to state if they were avid/casual sports fans or not at all and how often they watched televised sports.
-These two variables were combined to create a "Sports Fan" variable (credit to Ben Winston & Kelly Higgins for their input in creating this).
+These two variables were combined to create a "Sports Fan" variable[¹](#sports-fan-def)(credit to Ben Winston & Kelly Higgins for their input in creating this).

 ![](https://raw.githubusercontent.com/GWarrenn/this-and-that/drafting/sport-or-not!/images/Sports%20%26%20Gender.png)